XiaoTaoWang/HiC_pipeline/README.rst

 :mapping:        Iteratively map pair-end sequencing reads to a supplied genome
 :filtering:      Remove noises at the level of aligned read pairs and restriction fragments
-:binning:        Generate original contact matrices
+:binning:        Generate original Heat Maps
-:correcting:     Perform iterative corrections on original contact matrices
+:correcting:     Perform iterative corrections on original Heat Maps
 :tosparse:       Convert intra-chromosomal contact matrices to sparse ones
 :pileup:         Streamline all stages from *mapping* to *correcting*
 :quality:        Assess the quality of your experiments